 Any month you use more electricity than you generate you will be billed according to the appropriate rate schedule.

 Any month you generate more electricity than you use, the excess kilowatt hours are banked.
 Once you have bank kWh, any month you use more than you generate the banked kWh are used before you are billed for any more usage.

-If you have any banked kWh at the end of the year CP&L will buy them from you at our avoided cost, which is the amount we pay our power supplier per kilowatt hour.
+If you have any banked kWh at the end of the year CP&L will buy them from you at our avoided cost.